 Knowing the above formula is important when you are purchasing Laptop Car Chargers or Universal chargers.
 Once you know the wattage of your laptop (60W, 75W, 90W or higher) you can select the correct charger for your laptop.

 The first email you received from the Laptop Plus website contains a link for Generate / Recover Password.
 If you haven’t done so yet, you need to us this link to recover password to log in to our system first.

 Log in to your account using the details

 How to return a product

-You may need to return a product to Laptop Plus,
+You may need to return a product to Laptop Plus, because;

 In order to support our customers efficiently, we need to track all returning products.
 Therefore, we request that customers obtain an RMA number before shipping back an item.

 First use this link to Generate / Recover Password (if haven't do so before).
 Or click on the next the shopping cart.

 Once your RMA request is submitted, our staff will review the request.
 If we need further information, we will contact you via the email you have provided at the time of the order, or we will email you the RMA number.